The nutrition toolbox to generate in silico diets

 The setInSilicoDiet.m function takes the following inputs:

 - dietToSet Required - Path to the file with the diets that need to be created.
 Consists of column "originalName" where the orignal food names are set. "databaseID" the ID of the fooditem in a database. "databaseUsed" which database was used to find that database alternative.
-Each column after is a diet where the values in gram show the food items consumed for each diet.
+Each column after is a diet where the values in gram show the dietary food items consumed for each diet.
 The demo file for this is called 'demoCreateDiet.xlsx'.

 - metadataPath Optional - Path to the metadata file, should contain the columns ID, sex and diet.
 Defaults to an empty string, i.e., not provided.